iurnah/riki/UnderstandRewards.md

 Function that resolve the data type.

 **After reading source for the first day, I guess that the implementation of typing is based on instruction taint and typing function to finally resolve the data type in memory.
-Of course the instrumentation is facilitated by Pin tool. whic is the focus of the second day.**
+Of course the instrumentation is facilitated by Pin tool. which is the focus of the second day.**